Is Cypress A Hardwood? (How hard is Cypress?)

 Did I cover all you wanted to know about: Is Cypress a Hardwood?

-In this article we have deeply discussed is Cypress a hardwood and how hard Cypress is by taking its characteristic qualities, pros, and cons in terms of hardness.
+In this article I’ve deeply discussed, is Cypress a hardwood and how hard Cypress is by taking its characteristic qualities, pros, and cons in terms of hardness.

 Cypress is a versatile softwood that contains lots of hardwood properties.
 Generally, softwoods don’t suggest for outdoor applications.